Beginning Data Science - Learning From Data

 - The mid value or median of your running time is 22.1 seconds

 - The maximum running time is 25.1 seconds and the minimum running time is 17.9 seconds.
-Now you can compare your record with the fastest world record of 9.78 seconds.
+Now you can compare your record with one of the fastest world record in 2002 of 9.78 seconds.
 Well, you can say that you just run because you like the sport and hobby, not as a professional athlete.

 - The variance of your running time is 8.2 square-seconds and the standard deviation is 2.9 seconds.